heya/globalize/README.md

 npm run dist
 ```

-It is possible to run the script on at lifecycle events, e.g., after installing that package, or integrate with existing project tooling,
-such as `grunt` or `gulp` runners.
+It is possible to run the script on at lifecycle events, e.g., after installing that package, or integrate with existing project tooling, such as `grunt` or `gulp` runners.
 See [npm-scripts](https://docs.npmjs.com/misc/scripts) for more details on scripts.

 ## Configuration

-The converter takes its configuraton from following sources:
+The converter takes its configuration from following sources:

 * `package.js` with following sections used:
   * [`main`](https://docs.npmjs.com/files/package.json#main) can be used indirectly by `browser` section.
   * [`name`](https://docs.npmjs.com/files/package.json#name) to provide a default for a global variable that will host package modules.
   * [`browser`](https://github.com/defunctzombie/package-browser-field-spec) to rename/skip files, while preparing a distribution for a browser.
   * `browserGlobals` to define how modules mapped to globals.
 This section is described in details below.
+    * AMD/CommonJS/ES6 modes ignore the mapping itself, but still respect directory settings, like `!dist` and `!from`.
 * `bower.json` with following sections used:
   * [`ignore`](https://github.com/bower/spec/blob/master/json.md#ignore) to skip files, while preparing a distribution for a browser.

 ### `browserGlobals`

-This section of `package.json` can contain a simple key/value pairs as an object, where keys are module names, and values are corresponding
+This section of `package.json` can contain a simple key/value pairs as an object, where keys are module names, and values are corresponding globals.
-globals.
 If a module is not listed there, its parents will be checked.
 If a parent is specified, it will be used to form an accessor.

 There are two special keys: